-In Uganda through out history, there have been attempts to prohibit or limit the drinking of alcohol beverages but in some areas like those occupied by Batwa and Buhweju regions alcohol brewing is the major economic activity which has precipitated heavy drinking among all people in the area
+In Uganda throughout history, there have been attempts to prohibit or limit the drinking of alcohol beverages but in some areas like those occupied by Batwa and Buhweju regions alcohol brewing is the major economic activity which has precipitated heavy drinking among all people in the area

-In Mbarara there has been prohibition of alcohol consumption especially beyond the normal hours 12:00 am all the authorities forbid the consumption of alcohol though it seems like a source of support to some people's socio-economic welfare.
+In Lira there has been prohibition of alcohol consumption especially beyond the normal hours 12:00 am all the authorities forbid the consumption of alcohol though it seems like a source of support to some people's socio-economic welfare.
+But this has met with resistance because still continue to take.
 People enjoy their solidarity through beer brewing and drinking.
-This type of beer is processed from bananas which is squeezed, fermented using sorghum to get alcohol.
-Peers spend hours or days drinking freely, the act of going to drink this free beer is called "Okuvumba".
+Peers spend hours or days drinking freely, In inyankole the act of going to drink this free beer is called "Okuvumba".
 (John, M 2008).
 Whenever beer would be finished in a home, it would be ready in another home.
-Wealthy people even slaughter goats so that the beer drinking people would eat and drink.
-With this practice, most of the work in homes was done by women while, men embarked on drinking beer (John, M 2008).